AKROGIS/Observer/Observer/Protocols/Protocol Description.md

  * At an angle/distance from the current GPS location/course

 By default, the first three are allowed, and none is required.
-At the GPS is the default unless you touch the map.
+GPS is the default unless you touch the map.
-If you want angle/distance, you need to specify the distance units, and angle convention.
+If you want angle/distance, you can specify the distance units, and angle convention.

-If Map Touch and at GPS Location are both allowed, you can locate an item with a map touch, and then correct it by dragging it, or snapping it to the current GPS location.
+features located with Map touch or map target can both be moved by dragging the marker on the map, or by snapping it to the current GPS location. features located by GPS or Angle/Distance cannot be moved.

+If a touch location method is allowed, a feature will be created where the user touches the map.
+If multiple features allow touch location, then a picklist will be displayed to select the feature to create.

+If a feature allows one or more non-touch location methods, then a button with the name of the feature is added to the user interface.
+If there is only one allowed non-touch location method, then tapping the button adds the feature with that location method.
+If more than one non-touch location method is allowed, then button has the following behavior:

+  * Tap:
+    - If there is a default non-touch location method, then:
+      + use that location method to add a new feature.
+    - If there is no default non-touch location method, then:
+      + If the feature's preferred location method (see Long Press) is not set, then:
+        * set the feature's preferred method to the first of [GPS, Target, Angle/Distance] to be allowed.
+      + Use the feature's preferred location method to add the new feature.
+  * Long Press:
+    - Provide the user with a selection list of all the allowed non-touch location methods.
+    - If the user selects one, then:
+      + A feature is added using the selected location method.
+      + Set the feature's preferred location method to the selected location method.

 Symbology